freezing thawing and reheating meat

 Smaller cuts like pork chops can be done with the water method, but keep your eye on it to keep it out of the dangerous temperature zone.

-Now we have our meat thawed out safely, it is time to reheat is also in a safe way.
+Now we have our meat thawed out safely, it is time to reheat it safely.

 At this temperature, the bacteria multiply at a very fast pass.